 We reheat it on a plate in the microwave, one minute then take it out, mix it up and pop it back in for another minute.
 Of course microwaves vary greatly so find what works best in your microwave.

 We hope you like this modernized version of this classic recipe as much as we do.
-It really doesn’t take that much time to make and you can feel good about the quality dishes you are putting on your dinner table.
+It really doesn’t take that much time to make.
+You can feel good about the quality dishes you are putting on your dinner table.

 Follow us on social media!!